Fiskardo: History

 Fiskardo has been identified with the ancient town Panormos, mentioned by the 5th-century BC Greek historian Herodotus.
 In late 2005, when building a shopping complex close to the harbour in Fiscardo, workers discovered a plaque dating back to ancient Greece which gave thanks to the people of Panormos from the people of Athens for allowing them to hunt in the area.
 In late 2006 construction workers building a new hotel near the centre of Fiskardo stumbled upon a perfectly preserved Roman-era grave complex filled with gold jewellery, glass, clay pots and bronze artefacts.
-The complex measures 26 by 20 feet and is the shape of small house.
+The complex measures 6.1 meters by 7.9 meters and is the shape of small house.
 Inside, five burial sites were found including a large vaulted grave and a stone coffin, as well as gold jewellery, pottery and bronze offerings.
 Archaeologists found gold earrings and rings, gold leaves that may have been attached to ceremonial clothing, as well as glass and clay pots, bronze artefacts decorated with masks, a bronze lock and copper coins.
 On a nearby plot, archaeologists also discovered a remarkably well-preserved theatre with their stone back rests still in place.
 Other excavations have uncovered remains of houses, a baths complex and a cemetery, all dating to Roman times - between 146 B.C. and 330 A.D.
 The Greek Culture Ministry said at the time that the find is unique.
 “Nothing else like it has ever been discovered on any Ionian island," said a ministry spokesman.
 “The site was missed by grave robbers and was untouched when opened.
 It is so perfectly preserved that the 2000-year-old ancient door still swings open smoothly on stone pivots.”

 During the time of Frankish (Norman) dominion in Greece, the village was renamed Fiskardo after Robertus Wiscardus (Robert Guiscard), Duke of Apulia and Calabria and founder of the Kingdom of Sicily, who died at the Atheras beach in 1085.
 In the 18th century, the port became the commercial harbor of Erisos.
 Unlike most of Cephalonia, Fiskardo escaped from destruction by the 1953 Ionian earthquake and it has kept its original architecture.
-In Fiscardo lived the poet and writer Nikos Kavvadias (1910-1975).
+The poet and writer Nikos Kavvadias (1910-1975) lived in Fiskardo.